gerardoaltamirano/Quantum-Hardware-Education-Challenge-Superpositioned-Nationalities/README.md

 <br />
 After users finish our modules, they will have a solid foundation to use theoretical knowledge and experimentation to create practical solutions and contribute to the field of quantum computing. <br />
 <br />
 Abstract: During this Quantum Mechanics Module a wide range of QM topics are exposed from visualization experiments, wavefunction and operators to spin and semiconductors.
 We found out that, this specific order and contents are a great kickoff not only to understand probabilistic phenomenons applied in quantum computing but quantum hardware behaviour.
+Its content is ordered from book 1: Double Slit Experiment, to book 9 as a brief journey in Quantum Mechanics.